 - 1. A student's professional year grade point average falls below 2.00; - 2.
 A student earns any grade below a C in any courses; - 3.
-A student failed to successfully complete any Non-course graduation requirements (Drug Card Assessment, Milemarker Exam, Pre-NAPLEX Summative Exam, Portfolio)
+A student failed to successfully complete any Non-course graduation requirements (Drug Card Assessment, Mile- marker Exam, Pre-NAPLEX Summative Exam, Portfolio)

 A student is notified, in writing, that he/she is being placed on academic probation.
 Academic probation represents notice that continued inadequate academic performance may result in dismissal from the College.
 If the student is placed on academic probation, the Academic Standing Committee will determine actions to return the student to good academic standing.
-These may includebut are not limited to:

-1. Completion of remedial work (except in any instances in which a student earns an F grade in any courses)

-2. Repeat of the course(s)
+- Completion of remedial work (except in any instances in which a student earns an F grade in any courses) - Repeat of the course(s), academic semester, or academic year - Dismissal from the college